f-gate/pallet_dpos/README.md

 Use of a constant value for max validators plagues the pallet

-broken functionality on stake_tokens() due to a mismatch of types, ie another hardcoded u32, therefore cannot update the stake of each user..

 genesis config test fails which means all tests using validators will fail.

-chainspec is throwing error.

 poorly tested.